Skip to main content

 Nebula is open source under the MIT license, developed at github.com/slackhq/nebula.
 Managed Nebula runs the same Nebula — not a fork, or proprietary reimplementation.
 DNClient wraps Nebula with the management integrations (enrollment, automatic certificate updates, centralized config), but the networking, encryption, and firewall are Nebula.

-This has a practical consequence: there is no lock-in at the protocol level.
+Thus, there is no lock-in at the protocol level.
 You can export your Nebula host configurations, create your own CA, sign new host certificates, and run Nebula directly without DNClient or Defined Networking's cloud.
 The overlay network is built on the same software you'd use with open-source Nebula — Managed Nebula removes the operational overhead of managing it yourself.